Options Expiration Data Workflow

 | Calendar rules | Planning monthly OpEx, quarterly cycles, LEAPS anchors, and holiday adjustments. | Assuming every ticker has every weekly or non-standard expiration. | Expiration calendar |

-| Ticker articles | Explaining why SPY, QQQ, AAPL, NVDA, TSLA, IWM, and TLT should be checked independently. | Replacing listed API data in production code. | Calendar by ticker |
+| Ticker articles | Explaining why SPY, QQQ, AAPL, NVDA, TSLA, IWM, and TLT should be checked independently. | Replacing listed API data in production code. | Expiration calendar |

 | Listed API dates | Gating chain, contract, snapshot, quote, trade, and aggregate requests. | Explaining settlement rules or broader OpEx context to a reader by itself. | Expirations docs |